![]() |

 ⚠ Attention

-The wdreg.exe utility, included in the x64 version of WinDriver is different than the wdreg.exe utility included in the ARM64 version of WinDriver.
-To run the x64 version of wdreg.exe on ARM64 platform, use the
+utility included in the ARM64 version of WinDriver.
+To run the x64 version ofwdreg.exe

 Starting from WinDriver version 14.3, WinDriver supports creation of NSIS installers for Windows for your generated code and user applications, via a CMake Project compiled on Visual Studio 2019.
 Currently this feature is supported only on Windows 64 bit applications without a Kernel PlugIn.